paepcke/bert_train_parallel/README.md

 columns: text snippets, and labels.
 The text is tokenized and brought into a form required by Bert.
 A Bert model is trained taking the values of the labels column as truth.
-A number of performance tests are performed on the results, whose outputs are written to files.
+A number of performance tests are executed on the results, whose outputs are written to files.
 A result reporting tool can create printed and chart format result summaries.
 Summaries include confusion matrix, accuracy, and more.

+The training can be distributed over multiple GPUs, on a single machine, or multiple ones.
+As with pytorch DistributedDataParallel, the launch script is expected to be run on every involved machine.

 ## Special Features